Bouldering Gyms | The Very Best Bouldering Gyms In The UK New

 Bristol’s Undercover Rock is one of those blessed venues (quite literally) which enjoys the setting of a 15th century church, meaning climbers can really take in the views when they’re half way up some of Undercover Rock’s varied climbing walls.
 And it’s true, most of this venue is dedicated to rope climbing, with a lot of the tutors and sessions being dedicated to this form of the sport.

-There is, however, a dedicated bouldering section, with regularly reset problems and routes to keep local climbers coming back for more.
+There is, however, a dedicated bouldering wall section, with regularly reset problems and routes to keep local climbers coming back for more.
 In addition to a varied programme of beginner’s sessions and advanced tutorials, the climbing centre also runs a healthy calendar of competitions, catering for athletes on the more experienced end of the spectrum.

 “Situated in a 15th century church, Undercover Rock (UCR) in Bristol is the South West’s oldest climbing wall (open since 1992).
 UCR offers a unique climbing experience, the dramatic setting has walls up to 13 metres high which lead into interesting roof spaces and archways, giving-way to hangovers and powerful gradients.